Toggle: English / Spanish

 You may have blood and imaging tests (such as

-, , and ) after your doctor finds breast cancer.
-Your surgeon will want to know if your cancer has spread.
+, , and ) after your provider finds breast cancer.
+This is done to determine if the cancer has spread outside of the breast and lymph nodes under the arm.

 - You could be pregnant